Your overall presentation depends on your introduction.

 Develop a Sense of Belonging

 Don’t alienate them with jargon-filled rambling or stiff delivery.
-Encourage them to warm up to you right off the bat by creating a relatable image.
+Encourage them to warm up to you by creating a relatable image.
 Tell a story to ease any lingering tension, or start with a quote or anecdote that’s directly related to your pitch.

 Let these be the takeaways to your main points.
 Intimidating the audience with an austere environment will only push them farther away from you.